ParadoxArcher/Angle_Advantage/DevNotes/Player/Player.md

 			- Simple geometric shape
 	- Velocity VFX
 		- shock wave effect
+			- improves feedback on velocity
-		- delayed
+		- Position Trail
 	- Boost VFX
 		- Sprite that becomes progressively larger and more active as accelerated acceleration becomes larger
+			- improves feedback on current acceleration
 		- Particle system to resemble soot particles in a flame
+			- variety in art
 	- Action VFX
-		- particles to symbolize
+		- particles to represent bounce strength
+		- sprite trail during dodges
+			- grants greater feedback for all players when a dodge has been used
+		- cooldown indicator behind

 ### Adjustment Log
 1) [[2025-01-23]]